Official Rules & Procedures

 Trading players is a very important event that is taken very seriously in the AFHL.
 This is likely the most exciting thing about the league that the GMs can participate in.
 Teams may trade players, draft picks, or rights to retired players.
 There are a few rules and procedures pertaining to trading players that should be followed.
 Trades involving future considerations are not accepted in the AFHL.

-When two GMs have agreed to a trade and all of the players in the deal have been determined, the GMs NO LONGER have to post the deal in the ‘Trade Announcements’ forum on the Yuku Message Board detailing everyone and everything involved (players and/or picks).
-Both GMs must simply agree to the trade on Fantrax.
+When two GMs have agreed to a trade and all of the players in the deal have been determined, both GMs must simply agree to the trade on Fantrax.

 If a player 24+ is traded to a new team, but was confirmed to be in the minors/farm from their original/previous team, then their new team can freely farm him. (in other words: you cannot farm an active player through trade, but you can farm a farmed player regardless of age).

 The Commissioner can approve the trade on Fantrax at any time.
-The trade does not need to be approved on the Yuku Message Board unless it goes under review…
+Trades may take up to 48 hours to be approved.

-If any of the members on the Trade Review Committee thinks the trade is questionable, then the members have roughly 48 hrs to consult each other (look for collusion and/or one team getting no benefit whatsoever).
-During the time of review, the Commissioner will post on the message board that the trade is currently under review.
-For a trade to be vetoed, at least two of the three members of the Trade Review Committee must vote in favor of vetoing a trade.
-After voting, the Commissioner will post on the message board that the trade has been approved or the trade has been vetoed.
+If any of the members on the Trade Review Committee thinks the trade is questionable, then the members have roughly 48 hours to consult each other (look for collusion and/or one team getting no benefit whatsoever).
+During the time of review, the Commissioner will post on the message board or group chat that the trade is currently under review.
+For a trade to be vetoed, more than 50% of the members on the Trade Review Committee must vote in favor of vetoing a trade.
+After voting, the Commissioner will post on the message board or group chat that the trade has been approved or the trade has been vetoed.

-If you have questions about any transactions, please post in the ‘Questions’ forum on the Yuku Message Board.
+If you have questions about any transactions, please post in our group chat.

 Part 4: AFHL Annual Events